Serve the Termination Papers

 When To Serve: As soon as possible so the parent knows about the court date.
 A minimum of 20 days' notice is usually required.

 Who Can Serve: The papers must be served by a "disinterested person."
 This means someone who is not a party in the case, not interested in the outcome of the case, and who is at least 18 years old.
-Do not have close family members or boyfriends/girlfriends serve the papers, as this could raise questions with the court.
+You cannot serve the papers, and you cannot have family members or significant others serve the papers.

 You can ask a neutral person to serve the documents, or you can hire the sheriff or a private process service to serve the documents for a fee.
 Visit the Sheriff’s Civil Process Section for more information on their fees and services.

 How to Serve: Whoever serves the papers must hand-deliver the documents to the parent in person.
 The parent can be served anywhere – at home, at work, etc. The person who serves your documents must complete an Affidavit of Service that says when, where, and how the documents were served.
-The affidavit must be filed with the court to show that the parent was properly served.
 If you use the sheriff or a private process server, they may have their own form to complete as proof of service.
 If you have someone else serve the papers, they can download and fill out the Affidavit of Service below.

 File this form with the court as soon as possible (and prior to your court hearing) so the judge knows the other parent has been served.